 Skateboard wheel size is an important aspect of a skateboard.
 It will affect the speed, agility, and maneuverability of the skateboard.

-“What is a good skateboard wheel size”, this has been a topic of debate for as long as skateboarding has been around.
+“What is a good skateboard wheel size” has been a topic of debate for as long as skateboarding has been around.
 While there is no answer that everyone agreed to, some of the most common sizes are 52mm, 53mm, and 54mm.
-However, there are variations from as small as 48mm to as large as 60mm.
+However, variations are from as small as 48mm to as large as 60mm.
 Here 50mm or under is usually considered as smaller wheels.
 55mm or more wheel size is addressed as larger wheels.
 And the ones in between are medium wheels.

 Smaller wheels are good for street skating because they make it easier to do tricks.
 They are better for experienced riders who want to do skateboarding tricks and perform stunts.
 While the larger wheels are better for skating parks because they provide more speed and stability.
 They are better for beginner and intermediate riders because they provide more stability and easier control.
 In addition, larger wheels travel faster and farther than smaller wheels.
 Smaller wheels are more agile and can make sharper turns.